ShinDongWoon/BellmanPredict/README.md

 `LGBMTrainer`, the standalone LightGBM utilities, and the Optuna tuning objective.

+## Preprocessing

+`SampleWindowizer.build_lgbm_train` now vectorizes target generation and unpivoting, producing the same dataset as the previous row-wise implementation but more efficiently.

 ## Baseline Forecasting

 Run baseline models with the provided configuration: